 Currently, we are evaluating our use of Apache products and our exposure to the vulnerability described in CVE-2021-44228.
 While Nagios Core, Nagios XI, and Fusion use or depend upon Apache products, they do not appear to be using vulnerable versions of the products as identified in the MITRE notification.
 While Nagios Log Server does use Log4j components and includes plugins for receiving Log4j data, we don’t believe the product is vulnerable at this time.

 In the meantime, we want to remind you that it has always been and continues to be important to not expose your instances of any of our products to the world wide web.
-Maintaining proper network security protocols will drastically reduce your vulnerabilities to security exploits.
+Maintaining proper network security protocols will drastically reduce your vulnerability to security exploits.
 For more information on how to approach network security, see our article, 6 Cybersecurity Questions to Answer Before You Open Ports to the Public.